 Responsibility as an employer

-We also owe our success to the efforts and enthusiasm of our employees throughout the entire Group.
+The efforts and enthusiasm of our employees are the foundation for the success of VP Bank Group.
 Therefore we feel it is important for us to support our employees individually.

 VP Bank recognises its responsibility as an employer, as it creates modern and attractive working conditions.
 Each person’s ability to perform depends as much on motivation and health as the work environment.
 VP Bank seeks to attract and retain the best talent by offering attractive career opportunities and extensive continuing education options.

 Motivated and well-trained employees exhibit a service-oriented approach, competency and openness to their clients.
 That requires, among other factors, a work environment in which all employees feel welcome and are encouraged.
 VP Bank offers them the space to develop and implement their own ideas.
-It motivates them to perform at an above-average level while offering them future prospects as well as training and continuing education possibilities.
+It motivates them to perform at an above-average level while offering future prospects as well as training and continuing education possibilities.
 By creating and securing skilled jobs, VP Bank allows people to make a living and enjoy a high quality of life.
-More information is available in the section “Employees of VP Bank” on page 53.

 Sustainable business activity

-9 November 2017 was National Future Day in Switzerland and Liechtenstein.
+8 November 2018 was National Future Day in Switzerland and Liechtenstein.
 On this day many companies opened their doors to schoolchildren in grades 5 to 7 to give them an opportunity to discover the working world up close and in person.
-The National Future Day thus helps young boys and girls to broaden their horizons as regards professional choices and prospects and to chart their own futures free of gender stereotypes.
+The National Future Day thus helps young boys and girls to broaden their horizons as regards professional choices and prospects and to chart their own futures.

-In 2017, VP Bank’s Vaduz site participated in National Future Day for the fifth time, while VP Bank (Switzerland) Ltd also participated for the first time.
-Youths between the ages of 10 and 13 had the opportunity to spend a day learning about the working world with a chaperone.
+In 2018, VP Bank’s Vaduz site participated in National Future Day for the sixth time, while VP Bank (Switzerland) Ltd also participated for the second time.
+Some 36 youths between the ages of 10 and 13 had the opportunity to spend a day learning about the working world with a chaperone.
 They were given a lot of information about VP Bank, learned the processes in the respective departments and were very interested to learn about the different types of jobs in a bank.
 The high point was the visit to the vault and the trading room, the dismantling and rebuilding of a PC and a video conference between the Vaduz, Triesen and Zurich offices.

-In Liechtenstein, the VP Bank Sport Club was founded in 1974 to encourage employees to participate in sports and socialise.
+In Liechtenstein, the VP Bank Sport Club was founded in 1974 to encourage employees to participate in sports and socialize.
 The club organises numerous activities that are available either free of charge or at significantly discounted prices.
-These activities include spinning, skiing, tennis, nordic walking, bowling, mini-golf, hiking and sport weekends.
+These activities include spinning, alpine skiing, nordic skiing, tennis, nordic walking, bowling, golf, mini-golf, ping pong, hiking, Pilates, self-defence courses and sport weekends.

-The Volunteering Day introduced in late 2015 was continued in 2017 and keeps generating considerable interest.
-Since it was introduced, a total of 74 employees have performed charitable work in the social, educational or ecological/environmental fields.
-The bank gives each employee one day per year to participate in the charitable work.
+The Volunteering Day introduced in late 2015 continues to generate considerable interest.
+Since it was introduced, more than 100 employees have performed charitable work in the social, educational or ecological/environmental fields.
+The Bank gives each employee one day per year to participate in the charitable work.
 The feedback from both the participating employees as well as the institutions on the receiving end of this volunteer work has been overwhelmingly positive.

 Diversity at VP Bank